Wrangel Island: Across the Top of the World

 Cool to Polar summer..

-50+ passenger expedition ship, cabins with and without private facilities.
+100+ passenger Icebreaker, all cabins with private facilities.

 WildWings pioneered expedition cruises to this region in the mid-nineties, however, our original ship is no longer operating, so we now offer a variety of exciting itineraries on the expedition vessel ‘Spirit of Enderby’ (55 passengers), run by Aaron & Nathan Russ and their team (son’s of Rodney Russ, H.E’ founder).
 Being a Russian flagged ship, these expeditions can now visit sites previously not open to Western vessels.
 We have had clients on these voyages every year since 2007 and can assist fully with flights, visas etc.